dc-js/dc.js/docs/api-latest.md

 Includes: [Base Mixin](#base-mixin)

-Data count is a simple widget designed to display total number records in the data set vs. the number records selected by the current filters.
-Once created data count widget will automatically update the text content of the following elements under the parent element.
+The data count widget is a simple widget designed to display the number of records selected by the current filters out of the total number of records in the data set.
+Once created the data count widget will automatically update the text content of the following elements under the parent element.

 * ".total-count" - total number of records
 * ".filter-count" - number of records matched by the current filters